tc39/notes/es7/2015-11/nov-18.md

 DD: we should discover a future strategy. `Function.prototype['@@species'] = this`

-AWB: not sure why we didn’t think about this sooner
+AWB: not sure why we didn't think about this sooner

 DH: whats the best next step for a change like that

 YK/DD: PR

-DH: should I file a bug if i don’t have time
+DH: should I file a bug if i don't have time

 DD/KS: bug